MCox-MDIBL/MCOX_MDIBL_Tools-and-Resources/README.md

 qRT-PCR analysis automation worksheet: Excel workbook

 - The qRT-PCR analysis automation worksheet takes input from the LightCycler480 spectrophotometer after a qRT-PCR run.
-  - The input is specifically the table produced after analyzing eachs well's Cq values.
+  - The input is specifically the table produced after analyzing the plate's Cq values via Analysis -> Abs Quant/2nd Dirivative Max for All Samples -> Calculate.
-  - The order and arrangement of samples or target genes is unimportant in this original table, however, their order will be crucial within this automation worksheet.
+  - The order and arrangement of samples or target genes is unimportant in this original table, however, their order will be crucial within this automated worksheet.
+    - For example: This sheet asks that the genes targetted in your qPCR experiment are arranged such that the Housekeeper gene will be in cell 'K2', at the top of the list of target genes.
   - Follow all directions on the first sheet of the workbook, and your final calculations will be formatted and output on the final sheet.